Finitely Dependent Insertion Processes: Weighted Insertion

+This is equivalent to the associated insertion process $(X_n)_{n\in\m Z}$ having the property that $(X_i)_{i\in I}$ and $(X_j)_{j\in J}$ are independent for any pair of sufficiently large intervals $I$ and $J$ separated by a distance of $k$ or greater.
+Since restriction preserves independence, we may remove the adjective `sufficiently large' from the previous sentence. \end{proof}

-Holroyd and Liggett \cite{holroyd60} showed the unweighted complete graph $K_q$ has property (C).
+Holroyd and Liggett \cite{holroyd60} proved that the (unweighted, undirected) complete graph $K_q$ has property (C) for all $q\geq 2$.
 Furthermore, they showed that the associated insertion process is $k$-dependent if and only if $q=3$ and $k\geq 2$ or $q=4$ and $k\geq 1$.
-In \Cref{section:unifWeight} we show that apart from minor modifications, these are the only property (C) graphs for which the associated insertion process is finitely dependent.
+In \Cref{section:unifWeight} we show that apart from minor modifications, these are the only unweighted and undirected graphs with property (EC) for which the associated insertion process is finitely dependent.